PortalTelemedicina/backend-python-test/README.md

 - Django
 - Flask or Django REST Framework
 - Docker

-## Web Client Technical Requisites
-The front-end must be separated from the Web API Solution and you are free to choose the tools used in the implementation
-- Your HTML and CSS will be checked within the following implementation:

 ## WEB API Main Tasks
 > 1. Create the following unauthenticated service endpoints